ChrisPy-RuBy/docs/networking.md

 would return something if you are hitting that website.

-# ifconfig
+## ifconfig
 **get ip address on mac**
 ```
 ifconfig | grep "inet" | grep -v 127.0.0.1
 ```

-# ipconfig
+## ipconfig

-# arp
+## arp

-gives all the devices on a local network.
+gives all the devices on a local network with their name, MAC address and IP.
+Basically gives you the lookup table for the local subnet.

 ```bash
 arp -a
 ```
 easiest way to get an ip address that you are ssh into

 ```
 ipconfig getifaddr en0
 ```

-# traceroute
+## traceroute

 similar to ping but shows the route that your packet took along the way
 ```bash